ChloeL-E/msp3-trailfinders/README.md

     * [Lucid Chart](https://lucid.app/lucidchart/c05f73cc-9dcc-4449-bd72-3098abe54692/edit?invitationId=inv_1c31fd92-4378-45d3-93c0-a252029cd87d&page=0_0#) was used to design the EDR model when planning the database
     * The site was deployed using Heroku and the database used alongside this was PostgreSQL fro Code Institute
     * ![Shields.io] was used for the shields used within the Readme
-    * ![Favicon] was used todesign the favicon for the site
+    * ![Favicon] was used to design the favicon for the site
     * ![Chrome Developer Tools]() was used throughout, to troubleshoot, solve bugs, test site features and responsiveness
     * ![amiresponsive]() was used to create the responsive screen imagery for the site